 Therefore, it is not considered the Local Plan could result in adverse effects on the integrity of this European site either alone or in-combination.

-Identification of other plans and projects which may have 'in-combination' effects
+Identification of other plans and projects which may have 'in-combination' effects combination effects on water quality are likely to arise as a result of the Local Plan.

 Water quality and quantity